pjshumphreys/querycsv/README.md

 ### Additional aims

 After starting work on this program, It became tedious to transfer each compiled executable from my modern, Linux based laptop that I was using for development to the Toshiba.
-So as I had been attempting to use just the C language and its standard library I produced a Linux version of the program to ease testing.
+So as I had been attempting to use just the C language and its standard library, I produced a Linux version of the program to ease testing.

 From that, I realised that I have several other old computer systems that could each benefit from a version of this program.
 I could also gain more knowledge of how to produce cross platform, embedded code from the endeavour.
 So more versions targeting different operating systems were produced.